ec500-software-engineering/case-study-WayGang/README.md

 Technology and Platform used for development
 -----------------------------------
 1.Coding languages: Python.
+Actually C++ has better performance, because c++ is compiled language whereas Python is interpreted language.
+Our computer process python file takes more steps than processing C++ files.
+However:
 Keras is designed and aimed for its friendly using style.
 Python is such a language that is very comfortable to write.
 So I believe that python would be best choice no matter python is not as fast as C++ when it comes to performance comparison.
-Actually C++ has better performance, because our computer process python file
+Thus, if Keras is developped recently, still, I think python would be the better choice.

 2.Build system & build tools environment needed: None.
 Keras is capable with any python IDE.